MisterSirCode/certums/README.md

 # Certums

-Translated:<br>
-Certum - Fixed<br>
-Quarta - Quarter<br>
-Dimidium - Half<br>
-Acute - Sharp<br>

 This is a simple numeric extension in rust that implements low-level fixed-sized fixed-point numbers as well as extensions and utilities for them in many different forms.

+Certums and their variants are fixed-point values with whole number and fractional components.
+Acutes are fractional numbers with no whole number components.

-The goal is to have a flexible and high-precision number system for tasks that rely largely on fractional components over supporting whole-number values
+The goal is to have a flexible and high-precision number system for tasks that rely largely on fractional components over supporting whole-number values.

+These values are easily (Though losslessly) convertable between eachother through simple bit-shifts, making them a convenient and easy-to-use format.

 Certums and their variants follow simple binary-algebraic rules.
 All four types share the same special cases: